 Routing profiles define a specific set of packet routing criteria that are used in conjunction with other types of domain policies to identify a particular call flow and thereby ascertain which security features will be applied to those packets.
-Parameters defined by Routing Profiles include packet transport settings, name server addresses and resolution methods, next hop routing information, and packet transport types.
+Parameters defined by Routing Profiles include packet transport settings, server addresses and resolution methods, next hop routing information, and packet transport types.

-Create a Routing Profile for Session Manager and a Routing Profile for Swisscom SIP Trunk.
-To add a routing profile, navigate to UC-Sec Control Center → Global Profiles → Routing and select Add Profile.
+Create a Routing Profile for Session Manager and Tele2 SIP Trunk.
+To add a Routing Profile, navigate to UC-Sec Control Center → Global Profiles → Routing and select Add Profile.
 Enter a Profile Name and click Next to continue.
 In the new window that appears, enter the following values.
 Use default values for all remaining fields: